-Healthcare providers should always use their clinical judgement and consider exceptions, particularly for patients who are severely immunocompromised.
+Healthcare providers should always use their clinical judgment and consider exceptions, particularly for patients who are severely immunocompromised.

-For more detailed discussion of this evidence and CDC recommendations see, Duration of Isolation and Precautions for Adults with COVID-19.
+For more detailed discussion of this evidence and CDC recommendations, see Interim Guidance on Ending Isolation and Precautions for Adults with COVID-19.

 LAC DPH will attempt to contact patients with laboratory confirmed COVID-19 by phone in order to interview them about possible exposures and to identify others who may have also been exposed to the infection (contact tracing).
 They will leave a call back number if necessary.
 If they cannot reach the patient by phone, they will send a letter.
 LA County Public Health will provide information to cases and contacts about how to protect themselves and others from COVID-19 and information about resources for delivery of essentials such as food and medicines if needed.